Migraines are severely painful, recurrent headaches that are sometimes accompanied by other symptoms such as visual disturbances (aura) or nausea.

 If you have a migraine with aura, you may experience a visual disturbance (like seeing stars or zigzag lines or a temporary blind spot) about 30 minutes before the headache starts.
 Even if you don't experience an aura, you may have other warning signs in the period before the headaches starts (called prodrome), such as a craving for sweets, thirst, sleepiness, or depression.

-Although there is no cure for migraines, you can manage the condition by reducing the frequency of attacks and lessening pain once an attack starts.
+Although there is no cure for migraines, you can manage the condition by reducing the frequency of attacks.

 Researchers aren't sure what causes a migraine, although they know it involves changes in the blood flow in the brain.

 Initially, blood vessels constrict (narrow), reducing blood flow and leading to visual disturbances, difficulty speaking, weakness, numbness, or tingling sensation in one area of the body, or other similar symptoms.

 Later, the blood vessels dilate (enlarge) leading to increased blood flow and a severe headache.
 There also seems to be a genetic link to migraine headaches.

 Over half of migraine patients have an affected family member.
 Migraine triggers can include the following: chocolate, red wine, processed meats, hormonal changes, bright light, depression, overexertion or too little sleep.

 Several clinical trials indicate that gentle spinal manipulation therapy may help in the treatment of migraine headaches.
 In one recent study of people with migraines, 22% of those who received manipulation and massage reported more than a 90% reduction of attacks and 49% reported a significant reduction of the intensity of each migraine.